diyarKeK/Lit/LIT'S_SYNTAX.md

         Particle particle = new Particle(...)
         Entity entity = new ParticleEntity(particle, 1)

-        if entity instance_of ItemEntity { // false
+        if entity instance_of ItemEntity item_entity { // false

           ...
-        } else if entity instance_of ParticleEntity { // true
+        } else if entity instance_of ParticleEntity particle_entity { // true

           ...
         }